 I am living in Barcelona now for more than 2 years and have probably seen all the famous tourist attractions there (more than once).
-But since travelers usually don’t have two years to explore the city, I decided to create you an Ultimate Barcelona Itinerary to see Barcelona in 3 days. (+ some Extra-attractions in case you stay longer).
+But since travelers usually don’t have two years to explore the city, I decided to create you an Ultimate Barcelona Itinerary to see Barcelona in 3 days. (+ some Extra-attractions in case you stay longer – You could fill up to 5 days in Barcelona with this sightseeing spots).

 What to find out in this post